rohit-kmk/in-app-micro-frontend-aem/README.md

 Following scripts will be used to **build** and **run** the individual microfrontends:
 `yarn run build`

 `yarn run start`

-**turbo** will also use these scripts to build and start the mircrofrontend at global/monorepo level `turbo run build`
+**turbo** will also use these scripts to build and start the mircrofrontend at global/monorepo level:
+`turbo run build`

 `turbo run start`

 ```json